-To support our ambition, we are looking to appoint several new Board Members (Governors) to our Corporation Board – the College's governing body.
+To support our ambition, we are looking to appoint new Board Members (Governors) to our Corporation Board – the governing body of our College.
 We are specifically looking for talented people who can add value to the discussions which take place at the Board and its committees through providing support and challenge to our leadership through the appraisal of reports, plans and strategies.

-The work of a Member of the Corporation Board (Governor) in setting Nottingham College’s strategic direction and providing leadership is central to the College’s success.
-By becoming a Governor, you will be joining a high performing board and successful college.
+The work of a Member of the Corporation Board (governor) in setting the strategic direction of the Nottingham College and providing leadership is central to the success of the College.
+By becoming a Governor at Nottingham College, you will be joining a high performing board and successful college.
 This is your opportunity to steer provision that benefits the students, the local community and employers directly.
-Being a Governor at Nottingham College is hugely rewarding and is an opportunity to make a real difference to the communities we serve.
+Being a Governor at Nottingham College is hugely rewarding and is an opportunity to make a real difference to the communities served by the college.

-While in some respects the role of the Corporation Board can be summed up as one of exercising “oversight” of a college and its business, the term should not be taken to imply a passive or merely symbolic role.
-The Board is accountable for the College’s financial solvency, its sound management, and the quality of the service which it provides.
+While in some respects the role of the Board of Governors can be summed up as one of exercising “oversight” of a college and its business, the term should not be taken to imply in any sense a passive or merely symbolic role.
+The Board is accountable for the financial solvency of the College, its sound management and the quality of the service which it provides.
 The Board is also accountable for the proper use of the public funds entrusted to it.

-Sound governance requires more than simply ensuring that the books balance and that the CEO & Principal is getting on with the business of running the College within the parameters established by the Governors.
+Sound governance requires more than simply ensuring that the books balance and that the CEO & Principal is getting on with the business of running the College within the parameters established by the governors.
 Colleges must be able to respond to changes in direction of government policy and anticipate changing needs in their communities.
-The Corporation Board must be actively involved in reviewing the role of the College and in planning and managing change to ensure long-term health and success.
+The Corporation Board must be actively involved in reviewing the role of the College and in planning and managing change to ensure the long-term health and success of the college.

-To support their ambition, Nottingham College are looking to appoint several new Governors to their Corporation Board – the governing body of the College.
-They are specifically looking for talented people who can add value to the discussions which take place at the Board and its committees through providing support and challenge to their leadership through the appraisal of reports, plans and strategies.
-Based on the plans for Nottingham College, we welcome interest from those with substantial leadership experience from the following sectors:
+To support our ambition, we are looking to appoint several new Board Members (Governors) to our Corporation Board – the governing body of our College.
+We are specifically looking for talented people who can add value to the discussions which take place at the Board and its committees through providing support and challenge to our leadership through the appraisal of reports, plans and strategies.
+Based on our plans for Nottingham College we welcome interest from those with substantial leadership experience from the following sectors:

-Whilst having non-executive/board-level experience is desirable, what is more important is your ability to work as part of the Board and provide the scrutiny required in an organisation of this size from a place of experience.
-As a Member of the Corporation Board, you will become an integral part of the College’s governance and oversight.
+Whilst having non-executive/board-level experience is desirable, what’s more important to us is your ability to work as part of our Board and provide the scrutiny required in an organisation of this size from a place of experience.
+As a Member of our Corporation Board, you will become an integral part of the governance and oversight at the College.

 You should live or work locally to Nottingham, as your attendance will be required at the meetings of the Corporation Board, which meets ten times per year.
-All Members are expected to join a committee of the Board and which can be discussed with you on appointment
+All Members are expected to join a committee of the Board and we can discuss this with you on appointment.

 Thank you for considering the opportunity to join the Board of Nottingham College.